Is it too expensive for many drivers to ignore the practice despite knowing the importance of tire rotation?

 The only disadvantage of tire rotation is the time and money it takes to get your tires rotated.
 But actually, it does not take you that long to cause you any inconvenience.

 Except for a heavy-duty car with large tires, it would take around an hour for a mechanic to switch your tires.
 Nevertheless, in most cases, the work is done in just less than 15 minutes.

 Meanwhile, the cost of tire rotation can easily make all our mentioned advantages meaningless.
 Therefore, some people still keep the traditional and standard way – to track the tires’ performance and get them changed only when necessary.

 How To Save Cost On Tire Rotation?

-As we mentioned above, though in the beginning, it might need a large investment, you can save a small fortune in the long term by rotating your tires by yourself.
+As we mentioned above, though it might need a large investment in the beginning, you can save a small fortune in the long term by rotating your tires by yourself.

 This task might take you a long time to do at first, but when you become familiar with it, we guarantee it will not take you too much time; only about half an hour is enough.